 Cardinal Hume on Monastic and Mendicant Prayer

-In 1978, the year after my mother died, I stayed with my brother at his friary at Woodford Green in London to sort out a few problems arising from my mother’s will.
-The day after my arrival, my brother invited me to join him on a day of recollection given by Cardinal Basil Hume to the clergy of Brentwood Diocese.
-The Cardinal perfectly summed up the point I have been trying to make.
-He explained how, as a monk at Ampleforth he had been formed and sustained by monastic spirituality.
+In 1978, the year after Peter’s mother died, he stayed with his brother at his friary at Woodford Green in London to sort out a few problems arising from his mother’s will.
+The day after his arrival, his brother invited him to join him on a day of recollection given by Cardinal Basil Hume to the clergy of Brentwood Diocese.
+The Cardinal explained how, as a monk at Ampleforth he had been formed and sustained by monastic spirituality.
 Each day he was supported by his brother monks as together they pursued perfection through the ancient and hallowed rhythm of the monastic life, as they moved effortlessly from the Opus Dei and the Lectio Divina to their various spheres of work in the community in their search for God.
 But now, he admitted, since being made Archbishop of Westminster he had to learn a new form of spirituality.
 Moving towards a group of Franciscan Friars in his audience he said, “And I have had to learn from these gentlemen here”.
 He went on to explain how he now had to master a different way of praying in his private chapel and in his apartment without his brethren to support him.
 It was a way of praying too which he needed to return to when he was out and about serving his people, through an apostolate for which he had not been specifically prepared.
 If he was to be supported by prayer when he was travelling by tube or taxi or by ‘plane or train, or while waiting at a station or in an airport departure lounge, it would have to be by new forms of prayer.
 These forms of prayer were those developed by the mendicant, rather than the monastic tradition on which he depended before.

 During the Second World War a Cistercian monastery released thirteen monks to man local parishes to enable secular priests to act as army Chaplains.
 Only one returned after the war!
 The majority lost their vocations and several lost their faith.
 This is not an indictment of monasticism, but merely an example of what happens when monks are suddenly asked to do work for which their spirituality has never prepared them.
 Block time for personal prayer each day then became the main way in which the early Franciscans sought the contemplative prayer that would alone open them to experience the same Spirit who sustained Jesus.
 They could then become other Christs to those they were committed to serve.
 Whenever they forgot to do this, the inevitable would follow, they would be on the steady downward slope into decline and then into decadence.